DavidRaab/Sq/README.md

 # EXPORT

-It exports the following functions by default: sq, call, key, id, fst, snd, assign, is_str, is_num, Some, None, Ok, Err.
+It exports the following functions by default: sq, equal, call, key, id, fst, snd, assign, is_str, is_num, Some, None, Ok, Err.

 # SUPPORT